saturnflyer/surrounded/README.md

   def regular_non_trigger
     activator.some_behavior # behavior always available with the following line end trigger :regular_non_trigger # turns the method into a trigger

+  # create restrictions on what triggers may be used
+  protect_triggers # <-- this is required if you want to protect your triggers this way. disallow :some_trigger_method do
+    # whatever conditional code for the instance of the context
+  end

+  # or define your own method without the `disallow` keyword
+  def disallow_some_trigger_method?
+    # whatever conditional code for the instance of the context
+  end
 end
 ```